Check out the new line of Hangman Products at Smith & Edwards!

 Now what?

 Now that you’ve found a source of inspiration for a project of your own, check out our tulle here for a bigger selection of regular and glitter tulle that will make your projects pop with color.
-Then send us pictures of your finished projects to info@smithandedwards.com so we can show them off on our brag board.
+Then send us pictures of your finished projects to info@smithandedwards.com so we can show them off!

 Come play with us on Pinterest!
 Follow us to get more creative ideas and be sure to pin this image so your friends can get inspired too.
 Share the love this Valentine’s Day!